 - Minnesota model: Typically associated with Alcoholics/Narcotics Anonymous 12-step programs.
 This kind of program aims for long-term abstinence and often includes spiritual and practical guidance.

 - General house programs: These programs focus on group and individual therapy.

-No one should ever feel alone in their struggle with drug or alcohol addiction, there are people waiting to help.
-There are many options when seeking rehab in the UK, from support groups to medicated assisted treatment, and residential programs.
-In most cases, the NHS can assist in paying for community-based treatment but sometimes, a more intense approach may be required.
-If you’d like to explore your options for rehab in the UK, contact a professional who can go over the different options with you.
+No one should ever feel alone in their struggle with drug or alcohol addiction; treatment providers can help to discuss available options.
+There are many options when seeking rehab in the UK, from support groups to medication assisted treatment to residential programs.
+In most cases, the NHS can assist in paying for community-based treatment.
+But a more intense approach may be required.
+If you’d like to explore your options for rehab in the UK, contact a treatment provider who can go over the different options with you.